percona/pmm-doc/docs/setting-up/index.md

 - [External services](client/external.md)
 - [HAProxy](client/haproxy.md)

-You do this on each node being monitored.
+You do this on each node/service being monitored.

 If you have configured everything correctly, you'll see data in the PMM user interface, in one of the dashboards specific to the type of service.